Written by Peter Rodriguez

 WRITING PROCESS

 Authority of the Bible: The Word of God is to be the authority in every post.
-Therefore, purely interpretative quotations—those not related to original language meanings, archaeological data, or historical facts—are included not to present the writer or theologian as an authority, but simply because they offer a ready, and clear, and biblically grounded explanation of the subject.
+Therefore, interpretive quotations—those not related to original language meanings, archaeological data, or historical facts—are included not to present the writer or theologian as an authority, but simply because they offer a ready, and clear, and biblically grounded explanation of the subject.
 The Word of God is to be the authority in every post.

 Historical Sources: Although the texts written by historians and cited in this series may appear to be commentaries on the biblical prophecies, they are not.
 Historians were simply writing about history, and history has been unfolding as prophesied in the Bible.
 This is why their writings resemble commentaries on biblical prophecies, even though they were not intended as such.